 - Portable because of the unit size

-- 320 x 240 sharp resolution provides sharp view of the structure, terrain, and actions of target
+- 320 x 240 sharp resolution provides a sharp view of the structure, terrain, and actions of the target

-- Dual frequency 200 kHz or 83 operation maximises beneath-the-boat viewing capability
+- Dual frequency 200 kHz or 83 operations maximum beneath-the-boat viewing capability

-- Unit does not need manual settings adjustment because of ASP (Advanced Signal Processing)
+- The unit does not need manual settings adjustment because of ASP (Advanced Signal Processing)

-- Unit may cause annoying distraction because of how the alarm cut in on the depth tracking
+- The unit may cause annoying distractions because of how the alarm cut in on the depth tracking

 - Owners wish it came with better installation instructions

-Fishfinders are one of the most premium fishing equipment among your fishing gears and tackles.
+Fish finders are one of the most premium fishing equipment among your fishing gear and tackles.
 However, if you purchase the right product, it is also a valuable investment.
 As always, it is necessary to assess your fishing needs to determine which one is most suitable to use.